Nationals vs. Reds Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has collected 79 hits with 26 doubles, two triples, 11 home runs and 28 walks.
-He has driven in 39 runs with four stolen bases.
+- Jeimer Candelario has 80 hits with 26 doubles, two triples, 12 home runs, 29 walks and 40 RBI.
+He's also stolen four bases.

-- Candelario brings a nine-game streak with at least one hit into this matchup.
-During his last 10 outings he is batting .324 with four doubles, three home runs, four walks and seven RBI.
+- Candelario has picked up at least one hit in 10 games in a row.
+During his last 10 games he is hitting .351 with four doubles, four home runs, four walks and eight RBI.

 Candelario Recent Games